Sanjay-George/nick-name-generator/README.md

 **Although, I appreciate suggestions to improve the architecture or code.
 Please create an issue or a PR for the same**

 ### Next steps 🪜
-1. Deploy on GKE
+1. Ingress
-2. CI/CD pipeline to deploy on creation of tag
-3. Data persistence.
-Manage deployment and scaling of the DB.
-4. Unit tests within the pipeline
-5. Blue green deployment
+2. Volumes and state persistence

 [Project Dashboard](https://github.com/users/Sanjay-George/projects/2/views/4?sortedBy%5Bdirection%5D=desc&sortedBy%5BcolumnId%5D=Status)